-- 11.3.1.1 Existing access (e.g., seismic lines, trails, existing roads) shall be used as a priority wherever practical and feasible. - 11.3.1.2 Road ROWs shall be cleared according to standards established in Table 3, road comments, and any additional conditions approved in the FHP. - 11.3.1.3 Roads and landings shall be constructed to avoid: - a) Unstable soils, water source areas, springs and seepage areas. - b) Creating disturbed, compacted or bared soils that exceed the amount specified in section 9.3 Soils.
+- 11.3.1.1 Existing access (e.g., seismic lines, trails, existing roads), shall be used as a priority wherever practical and feasible. - 11.3.1.2 Road ROWs shall be cleared according to standards established in Tables 4 and 4A, road comments, and any additional conditions approved in the FHP. - 11.3.1.3 Roads and landings shall be constructed to avoid: - a) Unstable soils, water source areas, springs and seepage areas. - b) Creating disturbed, compacted or bared soils that exceed the amount specified in section 9.0.3 Soils - 11.3.1.4 Temporary road construction activities that are required outside an approved ROW can be considered incidental to construction and will be approved as part of the AOP provided the following is met: - a) Be immediately adjacent to AOP approved disposition (temporary road and associated ROW only); - b) Be reclaimed or reforested in the same fashion as the adjacent AOP approved disposition (if applicable); - Be without conflict of existing dispositions and/or adjacent land uses; - d) Be an activity type and within the parameters as described below: - Log Decks or Decking Areas: - i. ≤ 0.18 hectares in size; - ii.
+Located on average ≥400 metres apart - Bank Stabilization: